Triassic: Amphibians

 Temnospondyl amphibians were among those groups that survived the Permian–Triassic extinction.
 Once abundant in both terrestrial and aquatic environments, the terrestrial species had mostly died out during the extinction event.
 The Triassic survivors were aquatic or semi-aquatic, and were represented by Tupilakosaurus, Thabanchuia, Branchiosauridae and Micropholis, all of which died out in Early Triassic, and the successful Stereospondyli, with survivors into the Cretaceous Period.
 The largest Triassic stereospondyls, such as Mastodonsaurus, were up to 4 to 6 m in length.
 Some lineages (e.g. trematosaurs) flourished briefly in the Early Triassic, while others (e.g. capitosaurs) remained successful throughout the whole period, or only came to prominence in the Late Triassic (e.g. Plagiosaurus, metoposaurs).

 The first Lissamphibians (modern amphibians) appear in the Triassic, with the progenitors of the first frogs already present by the Early Triassic.
 However, the group as a whole did not become common until the Jurassic, when the temnospondyls had become very rare.

 Most of the Reptiliomorpha, stem-amniotes that gave rise to the amniotes, disappeared in the Triassic, but two water-dwelling groups survived: Embolomeri that only survived into the early part of the period, and the Chroniosuchia, which survived until the end of the Triassic.

 Reptiles

 Archosauromorphs

 The Permian–Triassic extinction devastated terrestrial life.
 Biodiversity rebounded as the surviving species repopulated empty terrain, but these were short-lived.
 Diverse communities with complex food-web structures took 30 million years to reestablish.
-Archosauromorph reptiles, which had already appeared and diversified to an extent in the Permian Period, exploding in diversity as an adaptive radiation in response to the Permian-Triassic mass extinction.
+Archosauromorph reptiles, which had already appeared and diversified to an extent in the Permian Period, exploded in diversity as an adaptive radiation in response to the Permian-Triassic mass extinction.
 By the Early Triassic, several major archosauromorph groups had appeared.
 Long-necked, lizard-like early archosauromorphs were known as protorosaurs, which is likely a paraphyletic group rather than a true clade.
 Tanystropheids were a family of protorosaurs which elevated their neck size to extremes, with the largest genus Tanystropheus having a neck longer than its body.
 The protorosaur family Sharovipterygidae used their elongated hindlimbs for gliding.
 Other archosauromorphs, such as rhynchosaurs and allokotosaurs, were mostly stocky-bodied herbivores with specialized jaw structures.